martinproject/MobiHelp/README.md

 Remember to replace <mycompany.freshdesk.com> with your Freshdesk domain, and <B0yW4sTh4t3asy> with your API key.
 __________________________________________________________________________________________________________________________

-4. Showing the in-app User Support Portal
+Step 4.
+Showing the in-app User Support Portal

 Of course, the reason you did this whole thing is to bring your knowledge base, and let users talk to you right from your app.
 That means you need to pass the name of the viewcontroller on which the support screen will show up.